-The next Police and Crime Commissioner Election will be held in 2021.
-The election has been delayed for 1 year due to the Coronavirus (COVID-19) pandemic.
+There will be an election for a new Police and Crime Commissioner on Thursday 6 May 2021.
+The elections have been delayed one year due to the Coronavirus (COVID-19) pandemic.

 Notice is hereby given that there is a vacancy in the office of Police and Crime Commissioner for the Cleveland Police Area.